Stunning seascape panoramic view pristine beach bright sun in Sopot

 • Bird's eye view of the sea in Sopot

-Nordic walking and cycling paths around Sopot: Your ultimate guide
+Nordic walking and cycling paths around Sopot: Your ultimate guide to Sopot things to see and explore!

-1. Cycling route: Sopot – Gdańsk (15 km, approx. 1 hour)
+1. Cycling route: Sopot – GdaƄsk (15 km, approx. 1 hour)

 2. Nordic walking route: Sopot – Forest Opera (4 km, approx. 1 hour)